 - 1.12 Pre-application consultation is required by the Localism Act 2011 and has been undertaken with key political and community stakeholders relevant to the site.
-The engagement process has enabled the applicant's team to identify the key local issues and has ensured that the proposals take these issues into consideration where possible. - 1.13 The following key stakeholders have been engaged with as part of the preapplication engagement process:- - Foulness & Great Wakering Ward Councillors (since May 2016 known as Foulness and the Wakerings Ward) - Barling & Sutton Ward Councillor (prior to the ward becoming obsolete as a result of boundary changes in May 2016);
+The engagement process has enabled the applicant's team to identify the key local issues and has ensured that the proposals take these issues into consideration where possible. - 1.13 The following key stakeholders have been engaged with as part of the preapplication engagement process:- - Foulness & Great Wakering Ward Councillors (since May 2016 known as Foulness and the Wakerings Ward) - Barling & Sutton Ward Councillor (prior to the ward becoming obsolete as a result of boundary changes in May 2016); - Great Wakering Parish Council; - Barling Magna Parish Council; - Headteacher at Great Wakering Primary School; and

-- Great Wakering Parish Council; - Barling Magna Parish Council; - Headteacher at Great Wakering Primary School; and - Local residents. - 1.14 Cogent Land has actively involved the local community in the proposals as much as possible and has undertaken consultation activities including contact with key local stakeholders, two presentations to Great Wakering Parish Council, a meeting with the Headteacher of Great Wakering Primary School, a public exhibition event, a consultation website (www.westgreatwakering.com) and the provision of a designated telephone number as well as an email and Freepost address. - 1.15 The project team has reviewed all feedback received during the consultation process in order to develop the proposals for a planning application, which has resulted in the evolution of the scheme.
-The feedback from the pre-application consultation phase has resulted in the following changes:- - Number of proposed new homes has been reduced from up to 130 to up to 120; - The distance between the proposed new homes on the eastern boundary and existing homes has been increased, and more planting added to create a stronger buffer and limit impact on existing residents.
-This is shown on the indicative plan, but will however be a reserved matter. - 1.16 Members are referred to paragraph 3.42 in respect of Community Engagement, which outlines the steps that were taken to involve the community.
+- Local residents. - 1.14 Cogent Land has actively involved the local community in the proposals as much as possible and has undertaken consultation activities including contact with key local stakeholders, two presentations to Great Wakering Parish Council, a meeting with the Headteacher of Great Wakering Primary School, a public exhibition event, a consultation website (www.westgreatwakering.com) and the provision of a designated telephone, email and Freepost address. - 1.15 The project team has reviewed all feedback received during the consultation process in order to develop the proposals for a planning application, which has resulted in the evolution of the scheme.
+The feedback from the preapplication consultation phase has resulted in the following changes:- - Number of proposed new homes has been reduced from up to 130 to up to 120; - The distance between the proposed new homes on the eastern boundary and existing homes has been increased, and more planting added to create a stronger buffer and limit impact on existing residents. - 1.16 Members are referred to paragraph 3.28 in respect of Community Engagement, which outlines the steps that were taken to involve the community.